 8: Will your travel insurance cover the disease infection while abroad?

-9: How do you file for insurance claim upon return to Hong Kong?
+9: How do you file for an insurance claim upon return to Hong Kong?

 If you unfortunately diagnosed with the disease during travel, travel insurance will generally provide overseas hospitalization, outpatient and surgical operation benefits according to its terms and conditions.
 Consumers should therefore remember to properly retain all receipts, certifying documents and medical reports, etc. for future insurance claim submission.
 Depending on the different policy contents, some travel insurance “medical expenses” benefits cover also follow-up treatment or consultation expenses upon return to Hong Kong, including even Chinese herbalist medication or physiotherapy.